Hemanth-05/summer2025-learning-log/notes/Day19-React.md

 ```
 Now instead of newValue and inputName, use value and name everywhere in the code.

+**NOTE**: Also make use of react developer tools to know whats going on.
+It gives the information about hooks along with props.

 ---

 This documentation is written in a way that future-you can quickly understand what you did and why it works — even weeks later. 👍